 What Is The Watch History Not Updating Error?

+At its core, this error affects your watch history and makes it not function properly.
 There are a few different ways in which this error may be affecting you:

 - Your watch history may not be updating with new videos you've recently watched